jonathanking/jonathanking.github.io/musings.md

 # This is just for fun.

-In my spare time, I like taking photos.
+I like taking photos in my spare time.
 You can view my work on my [Flickr](https://www.flickr.com/photos/jonathan_king/) account or view my high school portfolio [here](http://jonathanking.wix.com/home).

 ## Favorite Algoritms